 This post includes affiliate links to help fund our Disney travel and coffee addiction; which we share with you weekly.
 As an Amazon Associate, and affiliate publisher we earn a small commission from qualifying purchases and will be compensated if you make a purchase after clicking the links.

-It worked out perfectly too, because I had purchased a Mickey Waffle Maker for Mickey’s 90th birthday during a sale at our local Disney Store and I’d been just waiting to use it.
-It’s a little big for an appliance(we also have this one, which is a bit smaller), but it makes 6 Mickey waffles at a time!
-So it really gets the job done.
+It worked out perfectly too, because we had purchased a Mickey Waffle Maker for Mickey’s 90th birthday during a sale at our local Disney Store.
+So the timing was perfect.
+We also have a Basic Mickey Waffle Maker that’s budget and small-space friendly.

 Ingredients for Pumpkin Spice Mickey Waffles

 - 2 tbsp pumpkin puree

 - 1 tsp Pumpkin Pie Spice

 Pumpkin Spice Mickey Waffles

 - 2 tsp cinnamon